Wolfmyths/Genshin-Stopwatch/README.md

 *You can run the program in the background* or disable it in the settings if you want.

+**The program is accessible through the system tray** (Up arrow next to the volume mixer) **when running in the background.**

-When a stopwatch finished, a desktop notification will be played *(Check your windows notification and focus assist settings to make sure they will go off.)*
+When a stopwatch finishes, a desktop notification will be played *(Check your windows notification and focus assist settings to make sure they will go off.)*

 When you close the application your stopwatches will save to the `save.txt` file.
 The save file is easily configurable and easy to read.